 Large scrolling banners use the parallax effect to make engagement photos stand out and create a visually arresting experience.
 You can also use Alex's single-page Index design to unfurl your story as visitors scroll down the page.

-For detailed instructions, visit Alex's template guide.
+For detailed instructions, visit Sonny's template guide.

 Elegant and minimal, Aubrey combines a full-bleed background image with a central content area, highlighting the essential details of your event.
 Aubrey also features an Info Page, creating an appealing landing page to welcome visitors to your site.

 Another banner image-focused template, Anya uses large header images with headline text to make your announcement pop.
 Add a button to the banner and navigation menu and make sure your relatives will be able to locate your RSVP page.

 For detailed instructions, visit Anya's template guide.

 Own your name

 All Squarespace sites on an annual billing plan receive a free domain for the first year.
 Using a memorable name, such as the two of your names or a fun inside joke, helps guests remember your URL, making it easy to pull up your wedding site at anytime on a mobile device to check directions, show off a photo, or find links to your registry.

 Create an RSVP form

 Streamline the RSVP process with a customizable Form Block.
 By connecting your RSVP form to storage options—an email address, Google Sheet, or MailChimp list—you can keep your guest list organized and stay in touch about any adjustments to the big day's schedule.